 When “incremental” students answered incorrectly and were told the right answer, they seemed to pay more attention.
 Their brains were more likely to show evidence of sustained, “deep” processing.

-And--get this--the “incremental” students were more likely to come up with the correct answers the second time around.
+Moreover, the “incremental” students were more likely to come up with the correct answers the second time around.

 In other words, the students who believed that intelligence is malleable actually learned better than students who believed that intelligence is fixed and unchangeable.